A Comprehensive Guide.

 Satan's organization refers to all religions and people who are not members in good standing with the Watchtower organization.

-Communication with spirits and predicting the future is condemned in the WT religion because it is thought that spirit messages come from Satan and demons.
+Communication with spirits and predicting the future is condemned in the Watchtower religion because it is thought that spirit messages come from Satan and demons.
 JW's believe the dead are conscious of nothing.
-Ironically though, the WT says they are God's 'spirit-directed organization' and 'channel of communication'.
+Ironically though, the Watchtower says they are God's 'spirit-directed organization' and 'channel of communication'.

 44. The Truth.